 For the record: I still want an otter.

 Writer, raconteur, martial arts practitioner, cook extraordinaire, editor, librettist and frequent notorious teller of porkies, Dirk Flinthart (not his real name) is responsible for tomes such as Brotherly Love and Angel Rising.
 He has ably edited the Canterbury 2100 anthology and ASIM.
-His antics may or may not have
+His antics may or may

 Via Bibliophile Stalker (again, thank you, Charles!) this from Jeff VanderMeer, which makes some great points about not wearing out your creativity.